Antoni Radziwiłł: Duke-Governor

 Upon the Final Act of the 1815 Congress of Vienna, he was sent to the Greater-Poland capital Poznań as Duke-Governor and representative of Prussian King Frederick William III in the Grand Duchy of Posen.
 Struggling between his Polish subjects and the Prussian authorities, Radziwiłł found himself with little power, as effective power was executed by Oberpräsident Joseph Zerboni di Sposetti and the district governors heading the Regierungsbezirke of Posen and Bromberg.
-He unsuccessfully tried to oppose the Germanisation campaign begun by the Prussians.
 His daughter Elisa's engagement to Prussian Prince (later German Emperor) William I was broken in 1824.

 Shortly after the outbreak of the 1830 November Uprising in Russian Congress Poland led by his brother Michał Gedeon Radziwiłł, he was deprived of all powers, and the rule passed to Oberpräsident Eduard Heinrich von Flottwell.
 Next year the office of Duke-Governor was abolished, and the autonomy of the Grand Duchy was cancelled.
 It was incorporated into the Provinces of Prussia, renamed the "Province of Posen" in 1848.

+Personal life

+In 1796 he married Princess Louise of Prussia (1770–1836), the second daughter of Margravine Elisabeth Louise of Brandenburg-Schwedt and Prince Augustus Ferdinand of Prussia and hence a niece of the late Prussian king Frederick the Great.
+Together, they were the parents of: